Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Histamine receptor antagonists

-Histamine receptor antagonists (also called H2 blockers) may be recommended for people who can’t take proton pump inhibitors.
+Histamine receptor antagonists (also called H2 blockers) might be recommended for people who can’t take proton pump inhibitors.
 These medicines also reduce the amount of acid in your stomach.

 Anti-reflux surgery